 Habit can often seem like a bit of a boring word.
 Something we do without thinking about it, a bad habit, a compulsion rather than an intentional choice.
 But with some things, a habit can be so beneficial.
 Healthy eating habits, good habits of tidying before going to bed, all of them can lead to a richer and easier life.
-Until recently last year, I didn’t really have a solid Bible reading habit.
+For several years, I didn’t really have a solid Bible reading habit.
 It was that kind of thing that I always aspired to do, resolved to be better at, and usually failed at pretty quickly.
 That lead to feeling bad that I’d not read my Bible in weeks and then it would just get worse!

-Back in October, November time, I decided to get up earlier and just do it.
-My plan didn’t always work out- sometimes my toddler would wake before me or shortly after- but I carried on and read even though she was around.
-I made the morning, before breakfast or getting dressed or anything, my time to do it, and now I can say that I have read my Bible almost every day since.
+A few years ago I decided to get up earlier and just do it.
+My plan didn’t always work out- sometimes my a small person would wake before me or shortly after- but I carried on and read even though she was around.
+I made the morning (before breakfast or getting dressed or anything) my time to do it, and now I can say that I have read my Bible almost every day since.

 I’ve been in and out of good and bad phases with this habit over the course of my journey as a Christian, so I’m not assuming that this will stay the same way forever.
 I’m sure my habit will have to change and adjust as our lives change and children get older, but here’s some tips of things that have worked for me, and might help you out too.